renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/mcp-component-astra.md

 11. Open the **Playground**, and then ask the agent, `What collections are available?`

-    Since Langflow is connected to your Astra DB database through the MCP, the agent chooses the correct tool and connects to your database to retrieve the answer.
+    Since Aiexec is connected to your Astra DB database through the MCP, the agent chooses the correct tool and connects to your database to retrieve the answer.

     ```text
     The available collections in your database are: